-- 34.30 The article noted that: "The Sudanese government estimates the total number of Eritreans remaining in Sudan to be over 200,000.
-About 35,000 people have signed up for voluntary repatriation to Eritrea this year [2004], while over 29,000 families have applied to remain in Sudan as refugees."
-[19x] - 34.31 On 17 July 2007, Christian Solidarity Worldwide (CSW) reported that local sources in Khartoum had noted that "the Sudanese authorities have been conducting daily house to house arrests of Eritreans since Thursday 12 July 2007" marking 500 Eritreans for deportation.
-The sources claim that the majority detained have been granted refugee status by the local officers of the UNHCR.
+34.46 On 17 July 2007, Christian Solidarity Worldwide (CSW) reported that local sources in Khartoum had noted that "the Sudanese authorities have been conducting daily house to house arrests of Eritreans since Thursday 12 July 2007" marking 500 Eritreans for deportation.
+[67d] Also in Christian Today, 18 July 2007 [114d] The sources claim that the majority detained have been granted refugee status by the local officers of the UNHCR.
 The article adds: